Accordion

 </div>

-</div>The accordion component is built using a set of CSS variables.
+The accordion component is built using a set of CSS variables.
 These variables provide flexibility for customizing styles.
+See the Theming to customize styles globally and apply overrides as needed.

 .accordion {